What You Need to Know About a Certified Nursing Assistant License

 How to Renew Your License

-Once you have passed the licensing authority will give you license that has limited time.
-That is why once the license reaches the expiration date you need to renew it annually.
+Once you have passed the exam, the licensing authority will give you license that has limited time.
+That is why, once the license reaches the expiration date, you need to renew it annually.
 Renewal fee is charged as well as for the initial license registration.
 Aside from the renewal fee, some states are also requiring continuing education as part of the requirements for license renewal.
 In this sense, before your license expires you should check with the local licensing authority for the requirements needed.
 On the other hand, other states sending mails to those license holders about the renewal notice.
 This is useful especially for those certified nursing assistants that are not attentive about the expiration of their license.

 How to Verify Your License